 The Marchese's first vintages were not warmly received by critics, who were accustomed to the light, local wines made to be consumed by the March after harvest.
 Between 1948 and 1960, the vineyard's tiny yield of barely 2 hectolitres a year was either consumed only by the family or left forgotten in the cellar.

 In the early 1960s, a few of the Marchese's well-versed colleagues tasted some of the older bottles.
 They expressed such enthusiastic praise that, in 1965, Mario Incisa resumed his project and planted a second Cabernet vineyard.
 Situated 650 feet lower than Castiglioncello, this gravelly parcel of 30 acres would give the wine its name: Sassicaia, meaning the place of many stones.
-The first vintage of Sassicaia offered on the open market was the 1968, with only 7,300 bottles.
+The first vintage of Sassicaia offered on the open market was the 1968.